vasylenko/devdosvid.blog/content/posts/2022/five-ways-to-verify-official-AMI-provider/index.md

 ---
-title: "Five Ways to get the verified official AMI"
+title: "Five ways to get the verified official EC2 AMI"
 date: 2022-07-24T15:21:05+02:00
 summary: ~112 or ~22 words
 description: How to find the verified official AMI of the needed OS among thousands available in AWS ~112 or ~22 words